-This is a picture of Atlas at six months old.
+This is a picture of Atlas at eight months old.

 I am a quiet, cool-headed person.
 Friendly, adaptable, and eager to help, yet very much independent.
-I prefer writing to speaking, simplicity to complexity, a walk in the forest or a mountain hike to a social gathering, function over spectacle.
+I prefer writing to speaking, simplicity to complexity, a walk in the forest to a social gathering, function over spectacle.
 My personality type is a Myers-Briggs INTP, though take such generalisations with a grain of salt.